- Ohio AAP Family Resource Guide for COVID-19 Updates listed in bold. Last updated 4/3/2023.

-9. We are disinfecting all exam rooms and all inanimate objects in exam rooms after every patient.
-We are also eliminating the waiting room.
-You will be taken to an exam room immediately after check-in.
-Please call from your car when you arrive to ensure an exam room is ready for you to avoid the waiting room if you prefer.
+8. We are disinfecting all exam rooms and all inanimate objects in exam rooms after every patient (sick or well).
+We are also decreasing use of the waiting room.
+Even if your child is well, you can call from your car when you arrive to ensure an exam room is ready for you to avoid the waiting room if you prefer.
 If you need to call before entering for a sick visit, you will be instructed so when you make the appointment.

 Thank you for allowing us to help keep you and your families safe and healthy.
 Please contact us should you have any questions.